DavideGargiulo/DavideGargiulo/README.md

     }

     void say_hi() {
-        std::cout << "Thanks for dropping by, hope you find some of my work interesting." << std::endl;
+        std::cout << "Welcome to my digital space and I hope you find some of my work interesting." << std::endl;
     }

 private: